 "Goddamn Bapu."
 Rakshata snarled, the image of the subject in question appearing in her mind.
 Even when she merely thought of him, he still managed to get on her nerves.

 A knock at the door quickly interrupted her thoughts, causing her to reflexively straighten out.
 "Enter." she replied just as reflexively, before she processed the thought to verify the newcomer's identity.
 As such, she quickly regretted it as the door opened.

-Ever dressed in his purple uniform, Li Xingke casually entered the room, a datapad in his hand.
+Ever in uniform, Li Xingke casually entered the room, a datapad in his hand.
 Upon the sight of him, Rakshata adopted a highly uncharacteristic scowl.
 "What do you want Chinaman?" she snarled, resisting the instinctive urge to go for her sidearm at the mere sight of a Chinese man dressed in a CLA uniform.

 Li sighed at that.
 He knew this was going to be difficult, given the bad history between the Chinese and the Indians.
 A history that stemmed over forty years, all the way back to the Chinese Federation's conquest and subjugation of India during Mao Zedong's War of the Orient.
 "This is the latest maintenance log on the Shen Hu and its siblings."
 Li replied straight to the point.
 "As their original designer, I was hoping you could go over this and pick out any mistakes my mechanics have been making."

 Rakshata raised an eyebrow at that.
 "That's an awful lot of trust you're putting into an 'ignorant brown-ass.'" she quipped.

 Again Li inwardly sighed as the chief insult the Chinese had often used against Indians was brought up.
 Indeed, this was truly going to be difficult.
 "I am well aware of your intellect General Chawla.
 We would not have the Four Beasts without it."